 We are lucky that we live close to my parents and brother, so my son and I can visit our immediate family.
 His dad also lives close by, which is excellent too.

-I continue to do volunteer work and have also gone out with friends more last year than in previous years.
-I get a lot of satisfaction out of helping others.
+Although I continue to do volunteer work, I have also gone out with friends more last year than in previous years.
+Likewise, I get a lot of satisfaction out of helping others.
 I am consciously making more of an effort to socialize as recently I haven’t wanted to be around people, and I know if I stay in by myself (especially when my son is with his dad) then this becomes unhealthy.